Rubiksron/seattle-javascript-401d16/frontend/class-44-frontend-deployment/README.md

 A digital certificate is an document used to prove the ownership of a public key.
 The certificate contains the servers name,  the trusted certificate authority, and the public encryption key.
 A certification authority is an entity that both issues and verifys digital certificates.

 #### HTTPS
+HTTPS is an HTTP connection encrypted by TLS or SSL.
+HTTPS is supported by browsers and is used to authenticate the visited website and protect the privacy/integrity of the exchanged data.